 Students who cannot make this milestone deadline must file a petition for more time.
-The petition should be filed before the Thanksgiving break in late November to ensure a decision is made on the petition prior to the end of the semester.
+The petition should be filed no later than the end of March.
 Failure to maintain satisfactory academic progress as defined in this handbook and in the Graduate College policy manual may result in academic probation or dismissal from the program.